Tmw/tiemenwaterreus.com/content/posts/implementing-base64-in-rust.md

 }
 ```

 As you can see we can make a functional CLI within just a few lines of pure Rust without pulling in external dependencies.
-By using the `Result<T, E>` type and the question mark operator (`?`) we're essentially short-circuiting the returned `Result` types only continuing down the happy path, or retruning the error as the return value of the containing function in case of an error.
+By using the `Result<T, E>` type and the question mark operator (`?`) we're essentially short-circuiting the returned `Result` types only continuing down the happy path, or returning the error as the return value of the containing function in case of an error.

 That is it!
 That is all we need to make a fully functioning Base64 implementation from scratch in Rust and wrap it in a CLI tool.
 Usage:
 ```bash